macnick/macnick/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning React & Redux on Microverse online school
+- 🌱 I’m currently developing my final capstone on Microverse online school
 - 🤔 Also looking for new challenges

 <!--